AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ---
 # [!DNL MongoDB] Data Modeling

-When [!DNL MBI] pulls in [!DNL MongoDB] data, that data is translated into a relational model.
+When [!DNL Commerce Intelligence] pulls in [!DNL MongoDB] data, that data is translated into a relational model.

-The bad news: While most data patterns do not pose an issue, there are a few that, because of the translation to a relational model, [!DNL MBI] does not support.
+The bad news: While most data patterns do not pose an issue, there are a few that, because of the translation to a relational model, [!DNL Commerce Intelligence] does not support.

 The good news: All these patterns can be avoided.

 ## Subnested Arrays {#subnested}

-If your collection looks like the example below, [!DNL MBI] only replicates the data in the items array.
+If your collection looks like the example below, [!DNL Commerce Intelligence] only replicates the data in the items array.
 Data from the subitems array are not pulled.

 ```bash
     {